Search Menu

 Choosing a Retractable Leash

-Look for a retractable leash that fits your hand comfortably with a handle made of nonslip material to minimize accidentally dropping it.
-A dropped retractable leash can startle your dog causing him or her to run away in fear.
+Look for a retractable leash that fits your hand comfortably with a handle made of non-slip material to minimize accidentally dropping it.
+A dropped retractable leash can startle your dog causing them to run away in fear.
 The handle will “chase” your dog, following behind and banging along the ground, which may panic your dog further.
 That could result in your dog possibly running into the street, running away and getting lost, or developing anxiety over taking walks in the future.

 The length of the leash is another important consideration.
-Twenty-six feet is too long.
+26 feet is likely too long for most dogs, for example.
 At that distance, you’re unable to supervise your dog’s behavior.
 Your dog could eat something dangerous, get into a fight with a wild animal, or run into traffic, all before you can catch up.
 Look for shorter lengths that keep you within safety’s reach while still giving your dog freedom.
+Retractable leashes can generally be anywhere between 10 and 30 feet, but 16 feet is the most common length.

 Look for a tape leash rather than a cord, preferably one that’s a bright color or has reflective markings.
 Thin cords are hard to see, particularly at night.
 A tape leash will help others realize your dog is leashed rather than wandering free.
 Plus, the thicker tape is less likely to snap if your dog pulls hard.
 Finally, cord leashes are more dangerous if they wrap around the dog or owner.
 The thinner cord can more easily burn, cut, or worse as it pulls across the skin.
 Regardless of the material, never grab hold of the leash while your dog is moving as you could be injured.